CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-hol-microsoft-dev-box-for-developers-hol1-ex1.md

 # HOL 1: Implement Dev Box

-Duration: 1 hour 30 minutes
+### Estimated Duration: 1 hour 30 minutes

+## Overview

 Microsoft Dev Box is a service that provides self-service access to high-performance, preconfigured, and ready-to-code cloud-based workstations called dev boxes.
 In the exercise, you'll configure a dev box environment access the dev box and explore its features.
 Dive deeper into Azure Dev Box using the [reference link](https://learn.microsoft.com/en-us/azure/dev-box/overview-what-is-microsoft-dev-box).

+## Lab Objectives

+You will be able to complete the following tasks:

+-   Task 1: Create Dev box definition
+-   Task 2: Create a Network connection
+-   Task 3: Create a dev box pool
+-   Task 4: Create and connect to a Dev Box via the Microsoft Dev Box portal

 ## Task 1: Create Dev box definition